Skip to main content

 Chronic Myelomonocytic Leukemia (CMML) Subtypes, Stages, and Risk Groups

-If a person is diagnosed with chronic myelomonocytic leukemia (CMML), doctors will want to learn more about the disease, which could affect a person's prognosis (outlook) and treatment options.
+If you are diagnosed with chronic myelomonocytic leukemia (CMML), doctors will want to learn more about your disease.

 Subtypes of chronic myelomonocytic leukemia (CMML)

-• Proliferative (CMML-MPN): the WBC count is at least 13,000 per microliter
+• Proliferative (CMML-MPN): The WBC count is at least 13,000 per microliter (µL).

-• Dysplastic (CMML-MDS): the WBC count is less than 13,000 per microliter
+• Dysplastic (CMML-MDS): The WBC count is less than 13,000 per microliter (µL).

 Stages of chronic myelomonocytic leukemia (CMML)

-Most types of cancer can be described in stages, based on how far the cancer has spread in the body.
+Most types of cancer can be described in stages based on how far the cancer has spread in the body.
 But CMML is a disease of the bone marrow and blood, so it has already spread throughout the body when it's first found.
-Instead, CMML is split into 2 stages based on the percentage of blasts (very immature cells) in the blood and bone marrow:

-• CMML-1: Blasts make up less than 5% of white cells in the blood and less than 10% of the cells in the bone marrow.
+• CMML-1: Blasts make up less than 5% of white blood cells in the blood and less than 10% of the cells in the bone marrow.

 Risk groups for chronic myelomonocytic leukemia (CMML)